siamaksade/openshift-cicd-demo/README.md

 ## Prerequisites

-* Get an OpenShift cluster
-* Install OpenShift Pipelines 1.4 operator
+* OpenShift Pipelines 1.5
-* Install OpenShift GitOps 1.1 operator
+* OpenShift GitOps 1.2
 ## Continuous Integration

 On every push to the `spring-petclinic` git repository on Gogs git server, the following steps are executed within the Tekton pipeline: